The Varangian Guard was an elite unit of the Byzantine Army, whose members served as personal bodyguards to the Byzantine Emperors.

 A resurgence of Norseman swelled the guards ranks when Harald Hardrada’s grandson, Sigurd I of Norway, went on the Norwegian Crusade to the Holy land and allowed his men to join the guard around AD 1110.

 With their Viking heritage and Rus tradition of distant seafaring, it was expected of the Varangians to have maritime skills.
 So beyond battlefield maneuvers and palace duties, some of the younger (or less experienced) members of the Varangian Guard were chosen to actually hunt down pirates.
-These guardsmen were deployed in specially-made light marine crafts called the ousiai, and they worked in unison with the other Nordic and Russian mercenaries.
+These guardsmen were deployed in specially-made light marine crafts called the ousiai, and they worked in unison with the other Norse and Russian mercenaries.

 Other than glorious feats in battles and adventurous sea-raids, the Varangian Guard was also involved in slightly more mundane duties, like policing the streets of Constantinople.
 They rather carved up a brutal reputation for themselves – who were known to enforce strict laws and arrest the political opponents of the emperor.

 The trademark of the Varangian Guard was the imposing large axe they carried, similar to the Dane Axe.
 Most of the time they wore heavy armor, often chainmail shirts that were sometimes reinforced with lamellar or scale armor.